tytydraco/yessleep/out/Things_Worth_Distinguishing.md

-They had known humans might be the ones to od it.
+They had known humans might be the ones to do it.